anovarini/iwtr-import/README.md

     cd build\install\iwtr-import
     bin\iwtr-import
 4. Follow the instructions
-5. The command won't give you any feedback if everything will work as expected.
+5. The command won't give you any feedback if everything works as expected.

 Future enhancements
 -------------------